cs3110/textbook/src/chapters/correctness/module_docs.md

 When implementing a complex abstract data type, it is often helpful to write an internal function that can be used to check that the rep invariant holds of a given data item.
-By convention we will call this function `rep_ok`.
+By convention, we will call this function `rep_ok`.
 If the module accepts values of the abstract type that are created outside the module, say by exposing the implementation of the type in the signature, then `rep_ok` should be applied to these to ensure the representation invariant is satisfied.